Satisfactory Academic Progress (SAP) Policy

 - UNO does not offer aid for a third or additional degrees.

-- Graduate students maximum timeframe limit is based on individual program of study.
-Students may click here to find out their maximum timeframe for federal aid based on their program.
+- Graduate students’ maximum timeframe limit is based on individual program of study.
+Students may click here find out their maximum timeframe for federal aid based on their program.

 Evaluation and Notification of Eligibility

 Financial Aid Warning

-A financial aid warning period of one semester will be assigned to students who fail to make satisfactory academic progress.
-Students will remain eligible for financial aid during the warning period, which cannot be extended should the student resign from the semester after class begin.
-Those who fail to meet the requirements at the end of the warning period will be placed on suspension the following semester and will no longer qualify for financial aid.
-Students who earn multiple XFs during the semester for which they failed to meet SAP requirements will not qualify for FSA Warning.
-Students who cannot graduate within the maximum timeframe limit or who have already exceeded the limit are not eligible for a warning period, per federal regulations.
+A financial aid warning period of one semester will be assigned to students who fail to make satisfactory academic prog¬ress.
+Students will remain eligible for financial aid during the warning period, which cannot be extended should the student resign from the semester after the semester begins.
+Those who fail to meet the requirements at the end of the warning period will be placed on financial aid suspension the following semester.
+Students who are scholastically dropped from the University or who cannot graduate within the maximum timeframe limits will not qualify for the warning period.
 Please review information in the SAP Appeal Process section.